 Trustees and Council:

-The RPS has a governing Council with 7 positions elected by the membership, and up to three co-opted members.
-This is also our Board of Trustees, responsible for our charitable objects and governance.
+The RPS has a governing Council, which is also our Board of Trustees, responsible for our charitable objects and governance.
 They work with the staff and volunteers to oversee the running of the organisation.

 If you are interested in becoming a Trustee please click here for more information.